 Translated by Juan Arango.

 The 2020 season in the United States started out strong.
-After many years where stars like Raúl, David Villa, Zlatan Ibrahimovic, or David Beckham as well as the way Inter Miami burst onto the scene.
-This club, promoted by Beckham himself, created the expectations of spectacle and business to a sport that seems to have finally arrived in that country.
+Many years welcoming stars like Raúl, David Villa, Zlatan Ibrahimovic, or David Beckham as well as the way Inter Miami, promoted by Beckham himself, burst onto the scene, have created the expectation that this sport (both spectacle and business sides) seems to have finally arrived in that country.

 We have to keep in mind that they call our football, “soccer”, in order to avoid confusion with their most popular sport: Football.
 American football has a unique grace.
 It is a combination of rugby with players wearing leggings, helmets, and shoulder pads while using mostly their hands.